Apply Te Whare Tapa Whā to support physical, mental, spiritual and emotional wellbeing

 Learn how to advocate for whānau and help them access services

-Use tikanga-based approaches to support healing and growth
+Use tikanga-based approaches to support healing and grow

 Understand whānau lifecycles and how to support different age groups